Mersey Docks and Harbour Company: History

 Liverpool Common Council's Dock Committee was the original port authority.

 In 1709, it had been authorised to construct Liverpool's first enclosed ship basin, the Old Dock, which was the world's first commercial wet dock.

 By 1750, the old Dock Committee was replaced by the Liverpool Dock Trustees.

 In order to provide stone for the construction of the expanded dock system, from 1830 the trustees (and later the MDHB) operated large quarries at Creetown, Scotland.

 The MDHB took over running of Liverpool's docks from the trustees in 1858.
 The need for Liverpool Corporation to divest its dock interests to a new public body was as a result of pressure from Parliament, dock merchants and some rival port operators.

 At one point the MDHB railway totalled 104 miles (166 km) of line, with connections to many other railways.
 A section of the line ran, unsegregated from other road traffic, along the dock road.
 Today only the Canada Dock Branch is used.

+A law case arose in 1946 regarding agency law, when the board hired out a crane and driver to be used by another business, Coggins and Griffiths (Liverpool) Ltd. During operation of the crane, someone was injured.
+The contract for the crane hire stated that the driver "would be the servant of the hirers", but the House of Lords ruled that this provision did not give the hirers control of how the driver undertook his work, and therefore the Mersey Docks and Harbour Company remained vicariously liable for the driver's negligent actions.

 In 1972, the MDHB was reconstituted as a company to allow it to raise money for new building initiatives and projects, including the new container dock at Seaforth.
 Four lightvessels in the approaches to the River Mersey were maintained by the MDHB until 1973.

+The UK Government had retained a 14% shareholding in MDHC which was sold on 30 March 1998.

-The company operated a private lifeboat station that was involved in a number of incidents over the years.
+The company operated a private lifeboat station, which was involved in a number of incidents over the years.